pavan-1729/nutronauts/README.md

 Technologies used are :-
 Statistics, Machine learning techniques luke Multivariate Neural networks and Polynomial Regression, Information retrieval.

-Finally our project will be implemented using MATLAB and Microsoft assure platform through our website.
+Finally, our project will be implemented using MATLAB and Microsoft Azure cloud platform through our website.